 Since 2011, I am one of the core developers of Shogun, an open-source project that provides a wide range of unified and efficient Machine Learning methods.
 We combine modern software architecture in C++ with both efficient low-level computing backends and cutting edge algorithm implementations.

 I presented Shogun in London, New York, Berlin.
-We organised workshops in 2013, 2014.
+We organised workshops in 2013, 2014, as well as various hackathons.
 Our team is full of very talented people, but we are always looking for new people, ideas, and collaborations.
 Feel free to drop us a line.

-In 2014, I got involved part-time with Swhere, who offer data-based consulting, combined with a very solid business background.
+Since 2014, I am involved part-time with Swhere, who offer data-based consulting, combined with a very solid business background.
 Some senior academics are in the team, too.
 This is an interesting experience as it is quite orthogonal to what I do at the Gatsby — algorithms tailored to problems, rather than the other way around.